centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 Moreover, this output has a *garbage collector* that will clean old data from the database occasionally.
-This is an optional process, as old data is marked *disabled*, and can actually be useful to keep for debugging purposes.
+This is an optional process, as old data is marked *disabled*, and can actually be useful to keep for debugging purpose.

 *SQL*-type outputs have the following parameters: